espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Dread Marshal Stance.md

 * * *

 **Critical Success** Your marshal's aura increases to a 20 foot emanation, and it grants you and allies a status bonus to damage rolls equal to the number of weapon damage dice of the unarmed attack or weapon you are wielding that has the most weapon damage dice.
-When you or an ally in the aura critically hits an enemy with a Strike, that enemy is [[Frightened|Frightened 1]].
+When you or an ally in the aura critically hits an enemy with a Strike, that enemy is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 1]].

 **Success** As critical success, but your aura's size doesn't increase.